Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets

-and $\boldsymbol\Xi=[\boldsymbol\xi_1,\cdots,\boldsymbol\xi_N]\in\mathbb{C}^{N\times N}$ is the discrete Fourier basis where .
+and $\boldsymbol\Xi=[\boldsymbol\xi_1,\cdots,\boldsymbol\xi_N]\in\mathbb{C}^{N\times N}$ is the discrete Fourier basis where

 The random walk $\mathcal{X}$ is irreducible and periodic.
 As our frequency analysis only deals with ergodic random walks, we need $\mathcal{X}$ to be aperiodic.
 In order to overcome the periodicity issue, we consider a $\gamma$-lazy random walk $\tilde{\mathcal{X}}$ characterized by its transition matrix $\tilde{\mathbf{P}}_{\gamma}\in\tilde{\mathcal{P}}$ defined at section \ref{lazyrw_sec}.
 For such a lazy random walk, the stationary distribution $\pi$ exists and is constant.
 As a consequence, the Rayleigh quotient associated to a given eigenvector $\boldsymbol\xi_k$ is given by

 Since the $\gamma$-lazy random walks $\tilde{\mathcal{X}}$ have the same eigenspaces as the non-lazy random walk, taking the limit $\gamma\rightarrow 0$ of these Rayleigh quotients allows us to define a frequency for the eigenspaces of the non-lazy random walk too.

 Thus, the ordering of the frequencies $\{\omega_k\}_{k=1}^N$ associated with the eigenvectors $\{\boldsymbol\xi_k\}_{k=1}^N$ by the Rayleigh quotient coincides exactly with the classical signal processing approach.
 However, the actual values of the frequencies are warped by the function $x\mapsto 1-\cos(x)$ compared to their classical counterparts.
 As the warping could in theory be reversed by modifying our definition of frequency, the notion of frequency that we propose is consistent with the classical notion of frequency.

 Finally, the trick we used here with taking the limit $\gamma\rightarrow 0$ of $\gamma$-lazy random walks could be used for any graph where the random walk is irreducible but periodic.
 This effectively allows us to define a meaningful notion of frequency for any graph that is strongly connected.